Abstract submission is now closed.

 The abstract submission is only possible online.
 Abstracts submitted by fax or mail will not be accepted.

 Please follow very carefully the instructions before submitting the abstract.
-Abstracts will be online for review by the author until the submission deadline of October 1, 2019 11:59 pm, GMT+2.
+Abstracts will be online for review by the author until the late breaking submission deadline of December 3, 2018 11:59 pm, GMT+2.

-Registration to the congress is compulsory to be able to present the abstract and must be completed by January 8, 2019.
+Registration to the congress is compulsory to be able to present the abstract and must be completed by the early bird registration deadline, December 18, 2019.
 One author cannot submit more than 1 abstract but can be co-author in other abstracts.

 The abstract, not exceeding 2500 characters including spaces and punctuation, must be written in English and structured in the following five specified subtitles: Purpose, Methods, Results, Conclusion(s) and References.